flyisland/gitaly/doc/design_diskcache.md

   GitLab instances until the cache is warmed up.
 On a busy site like GitLab.com, this may last as long as several seconds to a minute.

-The following Prometheus queries (adapted from [GitLab's dashboards]) will give you insight into the performance and behavior of the cache:
+The following Prometheus queries (adapted from [GitLab dashboards]) will give you insight into the performance and behavior of the cache:

 - [Cache invalidation behavior]